pyta-uoft/website/index.md

 ### E1305: Too many format args {#E1305}

-This error occurs when you do not use one argument for a {} for format string.
+This error occurs when you use the `format` method on a string, but call it with more arguments than the number of `{}` in the string.
 This error is similar to E1121, meanwhile opposite to E1306.
-In the following example, we give more values than the number of {}.

 ~~~~ {include="E1305_too_many_format_args"}
 ~~~~

-Corrected version
+Corrected version:

 ```python
 name = "Amy"